Crowdsourcing Lexical Diversity: Introduction

-Due to its dominance, the English language and, in particular, the English Princeton WordNet (PWN) \cite{miller1995}, has played a distinguished role in the construction of lexical databases for many languages.
-The English lexicon has been widely adopted as a pivot representation of lexical meaning across languages, but also as the source language for translation-based lexicon development \cite{bond2013}.
-Relying on the English lexicon as a ``standard" meaning inventory, however, leads to the creation of resources that suffer from \emph{language modeling bias}, due to deep-running linguistic and cultural differences across speaker communities \cite{giunchiglia2017understanding,giunchiglia2023representing,bella2024tackling}.
-For instance, English lacks an equivalent term for the Arabic word \raisebox{-2pt}{ }, meaning ``\textit{the sister of your mother}'', while Arabic lacks a term for \textit{nephew} \cite{Khalilia2023}.
-Similarly, the Arabic \raisebox{-4pt}{ }, referring to ``\textit{meat slaughtered in the Islamic way}'', has no equivalent in Chinese, and the Chinese \raisebox{-2pt}{ } for ``\textit{pork meat}'' lacks an Arabic equivalent.
-Such instances of \emph{lexical untranslatability}, referred to as \emph{(cross-lingual) lexical gaps} by Giunchiglia et al. \cite{giunchiglia2018one}, occur when a word in one language lacks a counterpart in another.
-When one relies on the English lexicon as a reference for lexical meanings, such terms specific to Arabic or Chinese, as well as the information on untranslatability, remain unrepresented.

-Yet cross-lingual NLP applications need to take into account such phenomena of linguistic diversity \cite{giunchiglia2017understanding}.
-For instance, machine translation systems encounter lexical untranslatability, where a word in the source language lacks an equivalent in the target language, potentially altering its meaning.
-For example, Google Translate and ChatGPT mistakenly translate ``\textit{do not give cider to your child}'' into Arabic as \raisebox{-2pt}{ } ``\textit{do not give apple juice to your child}'', due to a lexical gap—Arabic lacks an equivalent for \textit{cider}.
-Similarly, \raisebox{-2pt}{ } ``\textit{bread and meat}'' is mistranslated to ``\textit{red wine}'' in English, revealing another lexical gap—English lacks an equivalent term.
+Due to its dominance, the English language and, in particular, Princeton WordNet (PWN) \citep{miller1995}, has played a distinguished role in the construction of lexical databases for many languages.
+The English lexicon has been widely adopted as a \textit{pivot} representation of lexical meaning across languages, but also as the source language for \textit{translation-based} lexicon development \citep{bond2013}.
+Relying on PWN as a ``standard" meaning inventory, however, leads to the creation of resources that suffer from \emph{language modeling bias}, due to deep-running linguistic and cultural differences across speaker communities \citep{giunchiglia2017understanding,giunchiglia2023representing,bella2024tackling}.
+For instance, English and Italian lack an equivalent equivalent for the Arabic word \AR{خالة}, which means ``\textit{mother's sister}'', whereas Arabic lacks a term for \textit{nephew} (expressed in Italian as \textit{nipotino}) \citep{Khalilia2023}.
+Such instances of \emph{lexical diversity}, referred to as \emph{(cross-lingual) lexical gaps} by \citet{giunchiglia2018one}, occur when a word in one language lacks a counterpart in another.
+When English is used as the reference language, language-specific concepts and lexical gaps may remain undocumented.
+Yet, cross-lingual NLP applications must account for phenomena of linguistic diversity \citep{giunchiglia2017understanding}.
+For example, machine translation systems often encounter lexical gaps.
+Google Translate and ChatGPT mistakenly render ``\textit{do not give cider to your child}'' into Arabic as \AR{لا تعطي عصير التفاح لطفلك}, which means ``\textit{do not give apple juice to your child}'', reflecting Arabic’s lack of a term for \textit{cider}.
+This highlights the challenge of achieving lexical equivalence across languages.